 Of course, all your publications should follow a certain e-reputation strategy.
 This is especially important in the financial sector, where a good reputation decides over success or failure.
 Thus you need to make sure you know what people write and share about your company and you need to control if the information your employees are publishing about your company is corresponding to your current e-reputation strategy.

-If you are in a leading marketing position, never forget that your own employees are actually an efficient vector of communication.
-Teach and incite them to use it.
+If you are in a leading marketing position, never forget that your employees are an efficient vector of communication.
+Teach and invite them to use it.

 A success story

-On social network you have a big audience.
-Facebook, LinkedIn and Twitter have been growing in fast rates.
+On the social network, you have a big audience.
+Facebook, LinkedIn, and Twitter have been growing at fast rates.
 Some companies have realized that – and they took the wave.
 Morgan Stanley Smith Barney for example.
-45% of all employees of the investment bank have attracted new customers due to a creative social media marketing strategy.
-Additionally, 90% have confirmed that LinkedIn has helped them growing their professional network and thus as well identifying new prospects.
+45% of all investment bank employees have attracted new customers due to a creative social media marketing strategy.
+Additionally, 90% have confirmed that LinkedIn has helped them grow their professional network and thus as well identify new prospects.

 Nowadays, social networks have become an inevitable part of a successful marketing approach.
 Financial institutions that have faced the challenge to go online on Facebook&Co were rewarded: They are perceived as more transparent, more accessible, and more trustworthy by a part of a target group that one might not reach through formal communication.

 Eminence is a digital marketing agency based in Geneva.
-We have a global and a local expertise in successful digital marketing approaches.
+We have global and local expertise in successful digital marketing approaches.
 Our social media and content managers are available for an analysis of your social network strategy.
 They will consult you about content marketing or establish a social media plan with you.
-If you wish so, we can handle your social media communication and/or we take the responsibility to feed your blog with articles, videos and other content about relevant topics.
+If you wish so, we can handle your social media communication, and/or we take the responsibility to feed your blog with articles, videos, and other content about relevant topics.